huanshankeji/gradle-common/README.md

 ## Gradle version and Kotlin version

-See [gradle/wrapper/gradle-wrapper.properties](gradle/wrapper/gradle-wrapper.properties) for the currently dependent Gradle version and [buildSrc/build.gradle.kts](buildSrc/build.gradle.kts) for the currently dependent Kotlin version.
+See [gradle/wrapper/gradle-wrapper.properties](gradle/wrapper/gradle-wrapper.properties) for the current dependency Gradle version and [buildSrc/build.gradle.kts](buildSrc/build.gradle.kts) for the current dependency Kotlin version.
 These versions are tested against and used by us.
 There might be compatibility issues when you use other versions of Gradle or Kotlin, especially versions with different [MAJOR](https://semver.org/) versions.

 ### About the version of the Kotlin Gradle plugins

 The projects and plugins depend on a certain version of the Kotlin Gradle plugins.
 Sometimes it's needed to specify your own version of the Kotlin Gradle plugins when using the plugins in your project.
 For example, a version of [Compose Multiplatform](https://www.jetbrains.com/lp/compose-mpp/) currently supports only a certain version of the Kotlin Gradle plugins.
-Especially, if your desired Kotlin version is lower than this project's dependent Kotlin version, you need to exclude the transitive Kotlin dependencies.
+Especially, if your desired Kotlin version is lower than this project's dependency Kotlin version, you need to exclude the transitive Kotlin dependencies.

 For example, with Compose 1.3.1 in `buildSrc/build.gradle.kts`: